 The problem is those new environments that allow to do web-programming event-centered like you would do client-side GUI programming.
 Those environments (ASP.NET and Java Server Faces come to my mind) depend heavily on the state of the application stored somewhere and they try to abstract away any web-specific problems (like this one), but – and that’s my point – both systems I know of (I’ve never worked with them, but read quite some documentation) don’t seem to be aware of the buglet I’m describing here.
 This would not be that a big problem as the developer can work around that easily enough.
 The problem is the high degree of abstraction provided, which allows the developer to (seemingly) forget about the stateless environment she is working with which in the end leads to her not thinking about problems like the one I’m writing about.

-What a developer may see is that the application sometimes seems to fail on some users, which is one of those extremely difficult to debug problems.
-In the end the developer may notice that it has to do with multiple browser windows and instead of trying to analyze the problem further, she will be compelled to jsut disallow opening multiple windows, thus creating a big usability problem.
+What a developer may see is that the application sometimes seems to fail for some users, which is one of those extremely difficult to debug problems.
+In the end the developer may notice that it has to do with multiple browser windows and instead of trying to analyze the problem further, she will be compelled to just disallow opening multiple windows, thus creating a big usability problem.

 Later, the vendors of those new environments may even recognize the problem and “fix it” by doing interesting things like checking the integrity of the view state with some kind of hash or whatever and present the user that “dares” to open another windows with a message like this: